 We're always working hard to improve Clipchamp and ensure it runs smoothly regardless of what type of computer you're using.
-However, there are a few things you can do to help avoid errors and slow processing and ensure your editing experience is the best it can be.
+However, there are a few things you can do to help avoid errors and slow processing and ensure your video editing experience is the best it can be.

 1. Use the latest version of Chrome or Edge

 Clipchamp works in the Google Chrome internet browser (which you can download for free here) and also in the most recent versions of Microsoft Edge (based on Chromium).
 Their browser technology allows us to provide the fastest and smoothest performance.

 Always update to the latest version — it's important.
 The following shows the process in Chrome, but the steps in Edge are similar.

 To check your version is up-to-date, select the more menu in Chrome (its icon is three vertical dots).
 The select the following: More menu > Help > About Google Chrome.

 2. Clear the browser cache, then restart Chrome/Edge

 Steps as mentioned in this Chrome support article: https://support.google.com/accounts/answer/32050

 On your computer, open Chrome.